jossalgon/teamSpeakTelegram/README.md

 Command | Uses
 ------- | -----
 /start | Reply with a welcome message
-/ts | Reply with the connected users
+/who | Reply with the connected users
-/mention | Join to receive a forwarded messsage if contains @flandas /generate | Generate an invitation link
+/ts | Reply with the channels and connected users /mention | Join to receive a forwarded messsage if contains @flandas /generate | Generate an invitation link
 /id | Reply with your telegram id